Mireia Lalaguna

 Mireia Lalaguna Royo (born 21 November 1992) is a Spanish actress, model and beauty queen who was crowned Miss World 2015, becoming the first woman from Spain to win Miss World.
 She was previously crowned Miss World Spain 2015.

 Early life and education

 Lalaguna was born in Barcelona on 21 November 1992.
-She obtained her bachelor's and MSc degree in pharmacy at the University of Barcelona in Spain.
+She obtained her bachelor's and master's degrees in pharmacy at the University of Barcelona in Spain.
 Lalaguna is fluent in Catalan, Spanish, French, and English.

 Career

 Lalaguna ventured into pageantry in 2014.
 She represented Spain at the Miss Atlántico Internacional 2014 pageant, where she was eventually declared as the winner, crowned by outgoing titleholder Lorena Romaso.

 Miss World Spain

 Lalaguna competed at the third edition of Miss World Spain on 24 October 2015 in Málaga, representing Barcelona.
 At the end of the event, she was crowned Miss World Spain 2015 by her predecessor Lourdes Rodríguez of Castilla-La Mancha.
-She also won the Miss Luxury special award at the event.